 One week on and we’re still buzzing about our fantastic STEMTASTIC Physics event!
-Featuring 10 schools, 250 pupils and a load of scintillating science, the STEMTASTIC Schools Day was an action-packed extravaganza of all things physics.
+Featuring 10 schools, 250 students and a load of scintillating science, the STEMTASTIC Schools Day was an action-packed extravaganza of all things physics.

 Supported by our friends at the Ogden Trust, the event took place on Thursday 6 December, welcoming new faces (and sharp minds) from BD5 and Holme Wood.
-For many students, this was their first visit to the National Science and Media Museum—and what better place to start than in our wonderful Wonderlab?
+For many children, this was their first visit to the National Science and Media Museum—and what better place to start than in our wonderful Wonderlab?

 A big element of the day was making physics—and the people that use it—accessible to young people.
 Srivaas (pictured above) was one of 15 contributors on the day.
 Students spent time with a host of different professionals, all using physics in different ways.

 Physics supports a world of careers.
 It also supports a world of ideas.
-During the day students learned about the physics of stars, brown bats, mechanics, microscopes, volcanoes… and even rollercoasters!
+During the day students learned about the physics of stars, bats, mechanics, microscopes, volcanoes… and even rollercoasters!

 However, we couldn’t have done this without the amazing support from our friends at the Ogden Trust.
 Ogden are a fantastic organisation who promote physics in schools (and beyond!).
 They’re determined to get more people studying and enjoying physics—we’re therefore super happy they could support us with our big STEMTASTIC Day.
 Thanks Ogden!